chan2git/splunk-bots/botsv2/README.md

 * 100 Series Questions

-    * Q1: Amber Turing was hoping for Frothly to be acquired by a potential competitor which fell through, but visited their website to find contact information for their executive team.
+    * Q100-1: Amber Turing was hoping for Frothly to be acquired by a potential competitor which fell through, but visited their website to find contact information for their executive team.
 What is the website domain that she visited?

-    * Q2: Amber found the executive contact information and sent him an email.
+    * Q100-2: Amber found the executive contact information and sent him an email.
 What image file displayed the executive's contact information?
 Answer example: /path/image.ext

-    * Q3: What is the CEO's name?
+    * Q100-3: What is the CEO's name?
 Provide the first and last name.

-    * Q4: What is the CEO's email address?
+    * Q100-4: What is the CEO's email address?

-    * Q5: After the initial contact with the CEO, Amber contacted another employee at this competitor.
+    * Q100-5: After the initial contact with the CEO, Amber contacted another employee at this competitor.
 What is that employee's email address?

-    * Q6: What is the name of the file attachment that Amber sent to a contact at the competitor?
+    * Q100-6: What is the name of the file attachment that Amber sent to a contact at the competitor?

-    * Q7: What is Amber's personal email address?
+    * Q100-7: What is Amber's personal email address?

 * 200 Series Questions
+    * Q200-1: What version of TOR Browser did Amber install to obfuscate her web browsing?
+Answer guidance: Numeric with one or more delimiter.

+    * Q200-2: What is the public IPv4 address of the server running www.brewertalk.com?

+    * Q200-3: Provide the IP address of the system used to run a web vulnerability scan against www.brewertalk.com.

+    * Q200-4: The IP address from Q#2 is also being used by a likely different piece of software to attack a URI path.
+What is the URI path?
+Answer guidance: Include the leading forward slash in your answer.
+Do not include the query string or other parts of the URI.
+Answer example: /phpinfo.php

+    * Q200-5: What SQL function is being abused on the URI path from the previous question?

+    * Q200-6: What was the value of the cookie that Kevin's browser transmitted to the malicious URL as part of an XSS attack?
+Answer guidance: All digits.
+Not the cookie name or symbols like an equal sign.

+    * Q200-7: What was the value of the cookie that Kevin's browser transmitted to the malicious URL as part of an XSS attack?
+Answer guidance: All digits.
+Not the cookie name or symbols like an equal sign.

 * 300 Series Questions
 * 400 Series Questions